vercel/next.js/docs/getting-started.md

 Welcome to the Next.js documentation!

-If you're new to Next.js, we recommend that you start with the [learn course](https://nextjs.org/learn/basics/create-nextjs-app).
+If you're new to Next.js, we recommend starting with the [learn course](https://nextjs.org/learn/basics/create-nextjs-app).

 The interactive course with quizzes will guide you through everything you need to know to use Next.js.